jahids/Holiday-Hype-Frontend/README.md

 - bootstrap & react-bootstrap

 ## Project Description
-- provide a digital service.
+- provide a digital traveling service.
 - this is a Traveler website.anyone can take any sevice from this site.
 - every viewable all places and our all service providing website.
 - There has some private route where you can't enter without login